axiros/rusp/README.md

 The toolkit is still far from feature complete but already a big aid in our product development and also helped to find one or the other discrepancy in the standard.

 Feel free to spread the word or drop us a note if you like it.
-Collaboration on this crate is highly welcome as are pull requests!
+Collaboration on this crate is highly welcome as are pull requests in [our GitHub repo](https://github.com/axiros/rusp/).

 ## Contact us